Constantin Petrovicescu: Biography

 Petrovicescu irritated Antonescu by upholding public acts of violent retribution, and this fall-out acquired importance by the close of 1940.
 In particular, the Conducător suspected his Legionnaire subordinate of having played a part in organizing the Jilava Massacre of November 1940, during which the political elite associated with Carol's rule was mass murdered.
 On January 19, 1941, after the Nazi German Major Döring had been mysteriously assassinated in Bucharest, Sima's faction publicly questioned Antonescu's commitment to Romania's Axis allies, and the Conducător used the occasion to strip Petrovicescu of his cabinet office.
 The official explanation for his decision was that Petrovicescu had not taken the proper measures to secure the perimeter within nine hours of Döring's shooting.
 The next day, as Antonescu signaled his marginalization of the Guard, a large part of the country was gripped by a Legionnaires' rebellion.
 At an early stage of the riots, leading Guard member Viorel Trifa issued a manifesto which directly blamed the "brave and upright" minister's dismissal on Antonescu's alleged sympathy for "the British government of freemasons", accompanying such claims with antisemitic language.
 Other such theories popularized by the Legionnaires had it that Antonescu had personally encouraged Demetrios Sarandos, Döring's Greek-Turkish killer, to carry out his action, thus aiming to discredit Petrovicescu's political abilities.

 Petrovicescu was an important destabilising element during the subsequent events, which saw his and the Guard's fall into disgrace.
 He is believed to have had the personal initiative for one of the most notorious acts of violence carried out at the time, by ordering the Legionnaires to occupy the headquarters of the Siguranța Statului secret police and open fire on the soldiers and civilians outside.
 Petrovicescu was arrested and tried along with other former Legionnaire government officials.
 In summer 1941, he was sentenced to five or seven years' imprisonment.
 In 1944, he was sent to Sibiu to live under house arrest.

-Following King Michael's Coup, which changed Romania's political orientation away from the Axis, Petrovicescu was again arrested, being held in the prisons of Alba Iulia and later Sibiu.
-In 1946, he was tried (simultaneously with Antonescu himself) before the first of a series of Romanian People's Tribunals as a war criminal.
+Following the 1944 coup d'état, which changed Romania's political orientation away from the Axis, Petrovicescu was again arrested, being held in the prisons of Alba Iulia and later Sibiu.
+In 1946, he was tried (simultaneously with Antonescu himself) before the first of a series of postwar Romanian war crime trials as a war criminal.
 Sentenced to life imprisonment, he was sent to Aiud prison after his appeal was rejected.
 He died there three years later.